 - 1. Provide for the efficient and safe movement of local traffic and visitor traffic within the Township. - 2.
 Provide for various modes of transportation that are accessible and suitable for everyone. - 3.
-Provide for a safe and energy efficient transportation system that is appropriate to address current and projected needs of the Township. - 4.
+Provide for a safe and energy efficient transportation system that are appropriate to address current and projected needs of the Township. - 4.
 Provide for a hierarchy of public roadways as a network within the Township. - 5.
 Protect major goods movement facilities and corridors for the long term. - 6.
-Enable the safe and efficient movement of pedestrians, cyclists and users of micromobility modes (e.g., kick scooters, skateboards) within all areas of the Township. - 7.
+Enable the safe and efficient movement of pedestrians, cyclists and users of micromobility modes (e.g., kick scooters, skateboards) across the Township. - 7.
 Provide for all-season recreational trails for cycling, walking, and snowmobiling. - 8.
 Promote active transportation as a mode of transportation that supports healthy living, economic development and tourism opportunities, and reduces emissions. - 9.
 Plan for active transportation connections into, where possible, transit services that neighbour the township, including connections which cross jurisdictional boundaries. - 10.
-Accommodate airport development that is compatible with existing and planned land uses.

-- 11. Work with the County of Simcoe and the Ministry of Transportation to help improve access to and availability of transit service to help realize the Province's goal of delivering local and intercommunity bus services through the Simcoe County LINX transit service and Connecting the GGH: A Transportation Plan for the Greater Golden Horseshoe. - 12.
-Work with the Chippewas of Rama (Mnjikaning) First Nations in designing active transportation infrastructure to connect the First Nation reserve to other regions of the Township and the County. - 13.
-New roads within the Village designation proposed to be assumed by the Township should require a sidewalk on at least one side of the road, as well as within the Hamlet designation, where required by the Township
+Accommodate airport development that is compatible with existing and planned land uses. - 11.
+Work with the County of Simcoe and the Ministry of Transportation to help improve access to, and availability of, transit service to help realize the Province's goal of delivering local and intercommunity bus services through the Simcoe County LINX transit service and Connecting the GGH: A Transportation Plan for the Greater Golden Horseshoe. - 12.
+Work with the Chippewas of Rama (Mnjikaning) First Nations in designing active transportation infrastructure to connect the First Nation reserve to other regions of the Township and the County.